Marjorie Fisher Professor of Environmental Studies

 BOREAS Symposium, U.S. Geological Survey, Reston, Virginia, 1994.

-- Member of review panel, NSF Dissertation Improvement Grant, March 2012.
+-Member of NSF Ecosystems Program review panel, Doctoral Dissertation Improvement Grant Proposals, March 2012.

-- Outside reviewer for PhD defense of Päivi Mäkiranta (Dr. Harri Vasander, advisor), University of Helsinki, Finland, Jan 2012.
+-External reviewer for PhD thesis of Päivi Mäkiranta (Dr. Harri Vasander, advisor), University of Helsinki, Finland, Jan 2012

-- Invited collaborator with University of Kuopio Biogeochemistry Research Group (Dr. Pertti Martikainen, host), 2006.
+-Collaborator with University of Kuopio Biogeochemistry Research Group (Dr. Pertti Martikainen, host), 2006

-- Invited participant of NCEAS Workshop: Toward an adequate quantification of CH4 emissions from land ecosystems: Integrating field and in-situ observations, satellite data, and modeling, 2006-08.
+-Invited Participant in NCEAS Workshop: Toward an adequate quantification of CH4 emissions from land ecosystems: Integrating field and in-situ observations, satellite data, and modeling, 2006-08

-- Outside reviewer for PhD defense of Tuula Larmola, student of Dr. Jouko Silvola, University of Joensuu, Finland, 2005.
+-External reviewer for PhD thesis of Tuula Larmola, (Dr. Jouko Silvola, advisor), University of Joensuu, Finland, 2005

-- External examiner (Opponent) for PhD defense of Eeva-Stiina Tuittila, student of Dr. Harri Vasander, Department of Forest Ecology, University of Helsinki, Finland, 2000.
+-External examiner (Opponent) for PhD defense of Eeva-Stiina Tuittila, student of Dr. Harri Vasander, Department of Forest Ecology, University of Helsinki, Finland, November 2000

-- Reviewer of NASA, NSF and DOE research proposals.
+-Reviewer of NASA, NSF, NSERC and DOE research proposals

-- Reviewer of manuscripts submitted to scientific journals such as: Agricultural and Forest Meteorology, Biogeochemistry, Canadian Journal of Botany, Canadian Journal of Forest Research, Ecological Applications, Ecological Monographs, Ecology, Ecoscience, Ecosystems, Global Biogeochemical Cycles, Global Change Biology, Hydrological Processes, Journal of Ecology, Journal of Geophysical Research- Atmospheres, Journal of Geophysical Research- Biogeosciences,, Polar Research, Tellus B, Wetlands.
+-Reviewer of manuscripts submitted to scientific journals: Agricultural and Forest Meteorology, Botany, Biogeochemistry, Canadian Journal of Botany, Canadian Journal of Forest Research, Ecological Applications, Ecological Monographs, Ecology, Ecoscience, Ecosystems, Ecohydrology, Global Biogeochemical Cycles, Global Change Biology, Hydrological Processes, Journal of Ecology, Journal of Geophysical Research- Atmospheres, Journal of Geophysical Research- Biogeosciences, Nature, New Phytologist, Oecologia, PNAS, Polar Research, Tellus B, Wetlands